Aranguri/sasses2/experiments/talkchain/talkchain.md

 ## 1
 Around 7000 iterations, it reaches .07 training loss
 ## 2
 it seems weird to me that it gets that good performance at recovering the sentence.
+It was wrong.
+The input to the rnn was the expected output. hehe

 Other
 The relative change between GPU and cpu is 100x